RokKos/MathPie/_pages/usp.md

 ### Why do we think that mobile app is a good idea?
-Because every 3rd schooler already regularly uses apps for studying and even more will in the future
+Because every 3rd schooler already regularly uses apps for studying and even more will in the future.

 <br>